 First steps with Raspberry PI Pico for Beginners

-Last Updated on 2nd September 2023 by peppe8o
+Last Updated on 27th August 2024 by peppe8o

-In this tutorial I’m going to show you how to move your first steps with Raspberry PI Pico, installing the open source Thonny IDE (integrated development environment) and running a very simple command.
+In this tutorial I’m going to show you how to move your first steps with Raspberry PI Pico, installing the open-source Thonny IDE (integrated development environment) and running a very simple command.

 The Microcontroller

-With the announcement of new Raspberry PI Pico, the RPI Foundation took its first steps in the microcontrollers world.
+With the announcement of the new Raspberry PI Pico in 2021, the RPI Foundation took its first steps in the microcontrollers world.
 Common Raspberry PI users can be a little confused when getting this board and asking themselves “Where is the SD card slot?”.
 The answer is that no SD cards are present as Pico stores programs in its internal memory.
 Another common question is “What OS to use with Raspberry PI Pico?”.
 Same answer, there’s no operating system as with microcontrollers you will put your program directly on firmware and it will run until you won’t replace the main program.

 Many of these questions are similar to ones when comparing the difference between Raspberry PI computer boards and microcontrollers (like Arduino).
 And Raspberry PI Pico is more similar to Arduino.